 This has been quite beautifully explained in the Marketing Management book by Philip Kotler by quoting the example of weekly garbage collection as an example of a non-expansible market.

-Therefore, if you are part of such a company which operates in a market in which the overall pie cannot grow then your objective as the marketer should be the accept the primary demand and look for increasing your market share in the pie.
+Therefore, what if you work for a company operating in a market in which the overall pie cannot grow?
+As a marketer you should accept the primary demand and look for increasing your market share in the pie.

 The fact of the matter is that indeed, it is an important factor in identifying a company’s performance.
 Yet, it is not the only factor.

 Economic analyses are conducted by measuring and surveying market shares.
-An increase in a company’s market share shows less competition and high profitability whereas a decrease in market share indicates better competition or a lack on the company’s behalf.
+An increase in a company’s market share shows less competition and high profitability.
+Elsewhere, a decrease in market share indicates better competition or a lack on the company’s behalf.

 1. Market share tells you about the profitability of the company